zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/top_layer.rst

 |
 |

 11. Install the CSI camera module on the top plate.
+CSI camera is high-speed cameras that are commonly used in embedded systems, such as smartphones, tablets, and single-board computers like the Raspberry Pi.
+These cameras use a serial protocol to transfer image data from the camera sensor to the host processor, which allows for a high bandwidth and low latency data transfer.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-11.jpg